Erin’s Recipe Rundown

 Make the Scones

-- Lower the oven temperature to 425F and bake the scones for 12-14 minutes until golden brown.
+- Bake.
+Lower the oven temperature to 425F and bake the scones for 12-14 minutes until golden brown.
 (You want the oven temperature to be hot to start so the scones turn golden brown as they cook through.)

 To get the perfect scone that is light and fluffy, be sure to use a full tablespoon of baking powder, like in this recipe.
 Double-check to make sure the baking powder is fresh (less than 6 months old), don’t over-knead your dough, and don’t add more flour than the recipe calls for.